BlockchainSource/bitcoin-knots-ansible/README.md

-Bitcoin Core
+Bitcoin Knots
 =========

-Ansible Rule for installing the latest Bitcoin Core release using the Ubuntu PPA.
+Ansible Rule for installing the latest Bitcoin Knots release using the Ubuntu PPA.
 Only works on Ubuntu.
-Installs a systemd service to auto-restart Bitcoin Core.
+Installs a systemd service to auto-restart Bitcoin Knots.

+You can learn more about Bitcoin Knots here: https://bitcoinknots.org/

 Requirements
 ------------